oko366/Alcazar/README.md

 # Alcazar
-Alcazar is a simple PvP utility plugin for Spigot servers.
+Alcazar is a simple PvP utility plugin for Paper servers.
 ### Heads up!
 This software is a work-in-progress!

 ## Features